800-860-3577

 Getting Started

-When it comes to buying a Tablet the first thing one should ask is, "What will I be using this for?"
+When it comes to buying a tablet the first thing one should ask is, "What will I be using this for?"
 Is this a tablet that will be used for basic things, such as streaming movies, reading articles/books, checking emails, or will this be mainly for work related assignments and typing documents?
 Once the main purpose is established we can move on to looking at preferences such as brands, operating systems, portability, and extra features.

-Choosing an Operating System
+Choosing a Tablet Operating System

 There are three main operating systems when it comes to choosing a tablet - Apple iOS, Android, and Windows.
 Apple's iOS is tailored strictly to the iPad, while Android and Windows are seen on tablet brands such as Samsung, Asus, Microsoft Surface, LG, Lenovo and many more!